25 Mar 10 of the World’s Weirdest Yoga Classes

 Karaoke Yoga, Origins: California

 When you think of yoga, you probably think of a relaxing and quiet environment, right?
 Think again.
 Karaoke yoga might be the exact opposite of traditional yoga and is possibly one of the most “LA” types of exercise there is.
-The creator of karaoke yoga created this singing class with the goal of giving people an opportunity to let loose and have fun.
-While the creator does have experience teaching other types, karaoke yoga is not about the technique or hitting the perfect pose, but rather, it’s about enjoying yourself.
+The creator of karaoke yoga built this class with the goal of giving people an opportunity to let loose and have fun.
+While the creator does have experience teaching other types, karaoke yoga is not about the technique or hitting the perfect pose but just enjoying yourself.
 Classes are said to create a positive environment that relieves stress and anxiety through singing and dancing, and of course, the movements.
 Just please don’t ask for Freebird again, it throws off my chakras.

 Metal Yoga, Origins: New York

 I guess you could say it’s similar to karaoke yoga, or you could say it’s the exact opposite.
 There’s music and you can sing along, but rather than your favorite pop hits, it’s heavy metal.
-Saskia Thode, the creator of the class, explains how she was sick and tired of the competitiveness in classes, and she was done with all of the typical enlightenment talks.
-So, she created metal yoga.
+Saskia Thode, the creator, explains how she was sick and tired of the competitiveness in classes.
+She was done with all of the typical enlightenment talks, so, she created metal yoga.
 Saskia says that the class started out calmer, but as they rose in popularity, she began to strategically plan her playlists in an order that would fit her class.
 You can actually check out her playlists here!

 Boxing Yoga, Origins: UK

-While still resembling a traditional yoga class, boxing yoga incorporates as many positions as possible to integrate some of your favorite boxing moves.
+While still resembling traditional yoga, boxing yoga incorporates as many positions as possible to integrate some of your favorite boxing moves.
 The hybrid class offers a full-body workout to tone muscles and improve sporting performance.
-People taking the classes say that it makes them feel powerful, but also has the same relaxing components of any yoga practice.
+People taking the classes say that it makes them feel powerful, but also relaxing.
 These empowering classes bring a lot more to the table than just a normal yoga class, both physically, and mentally.

 Dog Yoga, Origins: New York

-Whether it’s finding a class locally, or taking a beer yoga class on your upcoming trip to Berlin, if you want to try something new and interesting, try your hand at a weird yoga class!
+Whether it’s finding a class locally, or taking a beer yoga class on your upcoming trip to Berlin, if you want to try something new, a weird yoga class is a great choice!
 Who knows, it might be just the thing to get you motivated!